ess-dmsc/streaming-data-types/PULL_REQUEST_TEMPLATE.md

 ## Approval Criteria

 This PR should not be merged until Matt C has given their explicit approval in the comments section.
+SCIPP should also be consulted on changes which may affect them.